ProjectTorreyPines/TJLF.jl/README.md

 # Eigenvalue Solver

-Currently, Arpack.jl's eigs(), used in tjlf_LINEAR_SOLUTION.jl and tjlf_eigensolver.jl, is a fast iterative solver.
-In tjlf_LINEAR_SOLUTION.jl, eigs() is used to solve for the eigenvector instead of rewriting the generalized eigenvalue problem as a system of linear equations like TGLF which is potentially a little troublesome.
-It is also used in tjlf_eigensolver.jl if you provide a EIGEN_SPECTRUM and set FIND_WIDTH to false. eigs() does a shift and inverse iteration to solve the generalized eigenvalue problem, specifying sigma tells the solver to look for eigenvalues near sigma, it works best if you set which=:LM telling eigs() the type of eigenvalue to compute.
+Currently, Arpack.jl's eigs(), can be used in tjlf_LINEAR_SOLUTION.jl and tjlf_eigensolver.jl as a fast iterative solver.
+In tjlf_LS.jl, eigs() is used to solve for the eigenvector instead of rewriting the generalized eigenvalue problem as a system of linear equations like TGLF, which is potentially a little troublesome.
+It is also used in tjlf_eigensolver.jl if you provide a EIGEN_SPECTRUM and set FIND_EIGEN to False. eigs() does a shift and inverse iteration to solve the generalized eigenvalue problem, specifying sigma gives the shift, by setting which=:LM you tell eigs() to compute eigenvalues around sigma.
 I have tried which=:LR (LM is largest magnitude and LR is largest real part), but sometimes the solver will find "fake" eigenvalues with very large real and imaginary parts.
-I have found using :LM and setting sigma as the most unstable mode from the first run usually works, but more testing would be good.
+I have found using :LM and setting sigma as the most unstable mode has worked, but more testing would be good.

+Table of the three different combinations of the solvers used in TJLF
 ```
 +--------------+-----------------------------------------------+
 |              |                  FirstPass()                  |